Kuadrant/limitador/doc/server/configuration.md

 - Optional.
 By default, Limitador stores the limits in memory and does not require Infinispan.
 - Format: `URL`, in the format of `http://username:password@127.0.0.1:11222`.

+#### `RATE_LIMIT_HEADERS`

+- Enables rate limit response headers.
+Only supported by the RLS server.
+- Optional.
+Defaults to `"NONE"`.
+- Must be one of:
+  - `"NONE"` - Does not add any additional headers to the http response.
+  - `"DRAFT_VERSION_03"`.
+Adds response headers per https://datatracker.ietf.org/doc/id/draft-polli-ratelimit-headers-03.html